Are Divorce Records Confidential in California?

 In short, no, divorce records are not confidential but are publicly accessible.
 The California Rules of Court mandate that all electronic records must be available to the public in some way, unless those records are sealed or confidential.

 California Court Rule 8.83 outlines the records that should be accessible only via a local court.
-Under this rule, divorce, legal separation, annulments, child and spousal support cases, and other family law matters are included among the cases that should be accessible to the public at local courthouses.
+Under this rule, divorce, legal separation, annulments, child support and spousal support cases, and other family law matters are included among the cases that should be accessible to the public at local courthouses.

 To obtain divorce records, a person can contact the court where the divorce took place and where the record was initially filed.
 A person can contact the court in person, via mail, or on the county website.
 To access the records, a person should know the full names of the people involved in the divorce, the case number (if possible), and the county where the divorce was filed.